cleeistaken/automation-cockroach/README.md

    ```

-5. In vSphere convert the VM to a template to prevent any changes.
+4. In vSphere convert the VM to a template to prevent any changes.

-## Cockroach Cluster Deloyment
+## Cockroach Cluster Deployment

 ### Terraform